christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 - Josephus = Hegesippus.
 -   Julius Caesar = Asander, Philocaesar Philoromaios, King of Bosphorus.
 -   Marcion of Sinope = Markianos of Alexandria.
 Markianos of Alexandria's biography claims that he grew up in the Attis-Sabazios cult before traveling to Judea to study under rabbi Akiva and finally to Alexandria at the Alexandrian School.
-Was he also Pliny the Younger?
-(Pliny the Younger was a Roman administrator in Bithynia and Pontus at the same time Marcion was in sinope)
 -   Mariamne Boethus = Mary Magdalene, daughter of Simon Boethus, fifth wife of King Herod, mother of Alexander (son of King Herod), grandmother of Alexander (grandson of King Herod) and Cleopatra IX